 Digital point of sale displays provides retailers with a unique opportunity to fine-tune marketing tactics.
 This type of POS display potentially drives customer engagement and retention rates while also positively impacting revenue and profit margins.

 Technological innovation allows retailers to come up with better in-store layouts to gradually reduce inventory volumes and eliminate inefficiencies and unnecessary carrying costs.

 From in-store digital product displays to self-service kiosks, retail in 2021 is geared to become more technologically connected and digitally immersive than ever.

 Artificial intelligence promises to deliver better overall shopping experience as well as transform in-store point of sale areas.
 Online shopping has set the bar for the shopping experience.
 And through data collection, the convenience and intuitive suggestions can be useful for in-store shoppers too.

 Through AI similar POS experiences can be created in-store.
 By personalising product recommendations based on a customer’s past behaviour and purchases, retailers can use their POS to offer relevant product displays.

 Why Brand Leaders Need to Follow New Retail Trends

 With digital POS displays, brands and retailers can deliver in-store experiences and strategic brand messaging that’s consistent across online and offline marketing channels.
 Emerging tech provides a consistent, efficient, and speedy service that meets customer expectations.

-Brick-and-mortar stores must harness new retail technologies to offer a more coherent, fully-integrated omnichannel shopping experience across the multiple touchpoints.
+Brick-and-mortar stores must harness new retail technologies to offer a more coherent, fully integrated omnichannel shopping experience across multiple touchpoints.
 Creating multiple touchpoints provides better support across the purchase journeys — including at the point of sale.
 Therefore, brands and retailers can fully optimise return on investment and boost sales.